 Jim Chiddix led the development of many of the technologies that have shaped modern cable television services.
-He grew with the cable industry from its roots as a rural television reception service in the early seventies through its maturity as an international provider of video, voice and broadband services today.
-He was deeply involved in many of the significant advances along the way.
+He grew up with the cable industry, from its roots as a rural television reception service in the early seventies through its role as a international provider of video, voice and broadband services today.

 Jim spent fifteen years as Chief Technology Officer and in other senior posts at Time Warner Cable, overseeing R&D, engineering and construction activities.
-He and his team pioneered the use of optical fiber technology in cable systems, a transforming change in architecture that enabled two-way and switched services, and the application of digital technologies to new services, including video-on-demand and high speed Internet access through cable modems.
+He and his team pioneered the use of optical fiber technology in cable systems, a transforming change in architecture that enabled two-way and switched services and the application of digital technologies to new services, including streaming video-on-demand and high speed Internet access through cable modems.
 Jim accepted a Technical Emmy Award for his team’s work in 1994.

 Most recently, Jim served as Chairman and CEO at OpenTV Corp., a publicly traded San Francisco-based software company, for three years beginning in March of 2004.
 OpenTV is a leading developer of operating software and applications for digital set-top boxes.
-In January 2007, OpenTV's largest shareholder, Liberty Media, sold its controlling stake to The Kudelski Group of Switzerland; Jim retired and became Vice Chairman.
+In 2007, OpenTV's largest shareholder, Liberty Media, sold its controlling stake to The Kudelski Group of Switzerland.
 In 2009 Kudelski took the company private.

 Prior to joining Time Warner's Cable's corporate office in 1986, Jim held a variety of engineering and operating positions with two cable companies in Hawaii, Oceanic Cable and Waianae Cablevision.
 Time Warner Cable's antecedent, Time Inc. subsidiary ATC, eventually acquired those companies.

 Jim's interest in electronics and technology began with amateur radio in high school and continued at Cornell University, where he studied electrical engineering.
 During his military service he attended and then taught at the U.S. Army Air Defense Command School at Fort Bliss, Texas, and achieved the rank of Staff Sergeant.

-Jim has served on a number of other boards over the years, including the Computer Science and Telecommunications Board (an arm of the National Research Council), as well as the boards of the Cable Center, the Society of Cable Television Engineers; N2Broadband (now part of Ericsson); BigBand Networks (pre-IPO; the company was eventually acquired by Arris), CV-21 (a Japanese cable television company, now part of Jupiter Communications); Vyyo (a provider of extended bandwidth cable equipment); Shougang Concord Technology Holdings Ltd., a Hong Kong-listed operator of cable systems in Guangdong Province in China; Dycom Industries, a telecommunication construction company ; Virgin Media., the cable service provider in the UK that was subsequently sold to Liberty Global; and Symmetricom, a Silicon Valley-based provider of precision timing equipment where he served as Chairman prior to the company’s sale to MicroSemi.
+Jim has served on a number of other boards, including the Computer Science and Telecommunications Board (an arm of the National Research Council), as well as the boards of the Cable Center, the Society of Cable Television Engineers, N2Broadband (now part of Ericsson), BigBand Networks (pre-IPO; the company was eventually acquired by Arris), CV-21 (a Japanese cable television company, now part of Jupiter Communications), Vyyo (a provider of extended bandwidth cable equipment), and Shougang Concord Technology Holdings Ltd., an operator of cable systems in Guangdong Province in China.

 Jim was inducted into the Cable Television Pioneers in 1991.
-In 2007, the Cable Center in Denver inducted him into the Cable Hall of Fame.
+In 2007, the Cable Center inducted him into the Cable Hall of Fame.